Q-shick/EDA-R/lesson4/lesson4_mini-project.md

 ### Conclusion

 It is a well known fact that people get paid more in developed countries and the opposite in undeveloped countries.
-However, it is surprising the gap between the groups are growingly bigger than ever even if all groups grew approximately triple times in 2006 compared to 1980.
+However, it is surprising the gap between the groups are steadily bigger than ever even if all groups grew approximately triple times in 2006 compared to 1980.
 In short, the hourly pay groups are diverging.
-Another thing is well known is that the GDP/capita growth rate is usually higher in undeveloped countries.
-This is also what is partly found in the series I. However, the growth rate of hourly pay among countries look the same or a little higher in rich countries.
+Another well known aspect is that the GDP/capita growth rate is usually higher in undeveloped countries.
+This is also what is partly found in Series I. However, the growth rate of hourly pay among countries look the same or a little higher in rich countries.
 To interpret the two results together, hourly pay raise didn't catch GDP/capita raise in undeveloped countries.
-In other words, it could be said that productivity of labor is not improved as much as economy is now bigger in these countries.
+In other words, it could be said that productivity of labor has not been improved or that the distribution of wealth has not been realized as much as economy became larger.